Give Beyond the Classroom

 - Spirit Drumline

 - Brass Band

 - Various other acoustic, rock, pop, and athletic ensembles

 This organization provides a unique link between the arts and athletics, campus and the community and is the physical embodiment of spirit at George Mason University.

-Support the Potomac Arts Academy
+Support the Mason Community Arts Academy

 Several of the College of Visual and Performing Arts' physical assets – including the Center for the Arts and Harris Theatre, our two busiest venues – are sound, but aging.
 Renovation will enhance their capabilities and restore their competitive position.
 Responding to demonstrated demand, the Hylton Performing Arts Center is expanding its program, with an Education Wing opening in 2017.

 In our teaching spaces, technology is reaching obsolescence, requiring long-term investment to deliver a 21st century education in the arts.
 A total of $30 million, in a blend of endowment and temporarily restricted funds, will allow our facilities to meet the needs, both current and projected, of the communities we serve.